Will I Learn to Lead?

 Supervising as a Senior Resident

 Teams are more than a group of people working in the same space.
 What defines a team?
-Residents are fully integrated into team meetings, with the expectation that all residents rotate through the leadership of team meetings.
-Residents learn how to address staff concerns, manage interpersonal conflict, create a sense of team, plan out a “PDSA” cycle (Plan-Do-Study-Act, an Institute of Healthcare Improvement model for improving clinical performance).
-We firmly believe that your experience at team meetings will prepare you well for your future practice, and enable you to lead a team towards improved clinical care.
+Our HFM and Brown Square practice sites have biweekly multi-disciplinary team meetings.
+All of the faculty physicians, residents, nurse practitioners, nurses, medical assistants, and front desk secretaries have protected time for participation.
+We proactively brainstorm ways to further improve the quality, safety, and efficiency of the care we provide to patients.
+We also troubleshoot workflow issues affecting patient care when they do arise.
+Residents are fully integrated into team meetings, with the expectation that all residents rotate through the leadership role of some meetings.
+Residents learn how to address staff concerns, manage interpersonal conflict, create a sense of team, and plan out a "PDSA" cycle (Plan-Do-Study-Act, an Institute of Healthcare Improvement model for improving clinical performances).
+We firmly believe that your experience at team meetings will prepare you well for you future practice, and enable you to lead a team towards improved clinical care.